 • Includes listening, speaking, reading, and writing.

-• Letter recognition, letter-sound association, letter formation and basic sight words are taught through stories, playing games, singing, memorizing poems, making books and journal writing
+• Letter recognition, letter-sound association, letter formation and basic sight words are taught through stories, playing games, singing, interactive notebooks, making books and journal writing.

-• Math concepts are taught through a variety of activities such as math games, graphing, whole group instruction, math centers, and stories.
+• Math concepts are taught through a variety of activities such as math games, graphing, whole group instruction, math centers, interactive notebooks and stories.

 • Develop an awareness, cooperation, and appreciation of themselves and others as member of a community